EneraIntelligence/enera_portal/readme.md

 ## Security Vulnerabilities

-modifications to the readmeIf you discover a security vulnerability within Enera Portal, please send an e-mail to servers@enera.mx.
+If you discover a security vulnerability within Enera Portal, please send an e-mail to servers@enera.mx.
 All security vulnerabilities will be promptly addressed.